kubedb/docs/docs/guides/mysql/clients/index.md

 +----+-------+-------+-------+
 ```

-You can see from the above output that only read operations are performed successfully using secondary pod selector service named `my-group-replicas`.
+You can see from the above output that only read operations are performed successfully using secondary pod selector service named `my-group-standby`.
 No data is inserted by using this service.
 The error `--super-read-only` indicates that the secondary pod has only read permission.

 ## Automatic Failover